NOC-MDP/ReSow-Ceeds-V4/docs/UserGuide.md

 ### Connect ReSOW data source to GIS programs

-Ultimatly the CEEDS tool may be a bit limiting to technical users who wish to do complicated geo spatial operations/workflows, so the option is also present to allow these users who are familar with GIS programs/workflows to import the ReSOW data directly into the program.
+Ultimately the CEEDS tool may be a bit limiting to technical users who wish to do complicated geo spatial operations/workflows, so the option is also present to allow these users who are familar with GIS programs/workflows to import the ReSOW data directly into the program.
 This process is detailed below:

 #### QGIS